-Fig. 13. (a)-(d) Scale maps obtained by the method derived from [13] with connected filters of sizes varying from 1 to 10 pixels. (e)-(g) Scale maps obtained by the method derived from [13] with connected filters of sizes varying from 1 to 30 pixels.
+FIGURE 6.3. (a)-(d) Scale maps obtained by the method derived from [12] with connected filters of sizes varying from 1 to 10 pixels. (e)-(g) Scale maps obtained by the method derived from [12] with connected filters of sizes varying from 1 to 30 pixels.

-- 7. Extensions.
-In this section, two extensions of the method introduced in section 3.3 to compute local scales are introduced.
-We first present an alternative choice for selecting the most significant shape at each pixel relying on both contrast and regularity instead of only contrast.
-We then propose an image segmentation method relying only on scale information. - 7.1.
+7. Extensions.
+In this section, two extensions of the method introduced in Section 3.3 to compute local scales are introduced.
+We first present an alternative choice for selecting the most significant shape at each pixel relying on both contrast and regularity instead of contrast only.
+We then propose an image segmentation method relying only on scale information.

+7.1.
 Alternative criteria for extracting most significant shapes.
-Up to now, the criterion used to select the most significant shape containing a pixel is the contrast (see (3.4) and (3.6)).
+Up to now, the criterion used to select the most significant shape containing a pixel is the contrast (see Equations (3.4) and (3.6)).
 Nevertheless, depending on the application, this choice may be changed.
 For instance, it may be interesting to add a regularity criterion when selecting the most significant shape.
-We can define the most significant shape $\bar{f}(x)$ at a pixel x as where $T(f_i) = \bar{C}(f_i) \times \left(\frac{|f_i|}{P(f_i)^2}\right)^{\gamma}$ and γ is a weighting parameter controlling the regularity of the shape (the larger the γ , the more regular the shape)).
-Notice that this regularity criterion is scale invariant.
-The corresponding most significant connected component is then defined as
+We can define the most significant shape $\hat{f}(x)$ at a pixel x as:

-(7.1) $$\bar{f}(x) = f{\arg\max{i \in A(x)} T(f_i)},$$
+$$\hat{f}(x) = f{\arg\max{i \in N} T(f_i)},\tag{7.1}$$